viclew1/VLDofusBot/README.md

 will sniff the network to read the game's packets and will simulate clicks on the game window.
 No message will be sent to the game server directly by the bot.

+You can suggest new features or find help on discord : https://discord.gg/v45AA3dtYz

 ## Features

 - [x] Move multiple characters at once using zaaps if needed, see it as an improved autopilot.